Our mission is to improve the well-being, care, and education for the whole child.

 - Collaborate and solve community challenges through local coalitions and community groups where early care and education is a piece of the puzzle

-- Educate policymakers and local leaders on the importance of early care and education how investment in it can positively affect the community as a whole
+- Educate community leaders on the importance of early care and education how investment in it can positively affect the community as a whole

 Our focus on